PrairieLearn/PrairieLearn/docs/manualGrading.md

 # Manual Grading

+Some questions may require manual grading, either fully (e.g., freeform essay-type questions) or partially (e.g., coding style, or "show your work" components).
+PrairieLearn currently supports two methods of manual grading:

-PrairieLearn supports manual grading of questions by downloading a CSV file with student answers and uploading a CSV file with question scores and optional per-question feedback.
-There is also an online web interface for manual grading in beta-testing mode.
-Please contact your system administrator to discuss your needs and potentially enable this feature for your course.
+- Course staff may download a CSV file with student answers, perform any grading tasks offline, and upload a CSV file with question scores and optional per-question feedback.
+- An online web interface is available for individual grading directly into the assessment question.

 ## Configuring a question for manual grading

-The [`info.json` file](question.md#question-infojson) in the question should set `"gradingMethod": "Manual"`, like this:
+For questions that require full manual grading, without any auto-grading functionality, the [`info.json` file](question.md#question-infojson) in the question may be set `"gradingMethod": "Manual"`, like this:

 ```json
 {